veertuinc/ec2-mac-ami-scan-docs/_index.md

 If using docker, be sure that docker itself has access to more than 8GBs of memory.
 {{< /hint >}}

-## Usage
+## Usage (Docker)

 {{< hint info >}}
-While in beta, we are providing only a docker image/tag for running the scanner.
-The database is inside of the container for now.
+While in beta, the database is inside of the container and cannot be updated.
+However, we plan on allow you to update the database in a user friendly way.
 {{< /hint >}}

 There are two different commands/types available in the scanner: